 The foundation of the Taurus SHO continues to be a 3.5-liter twin-turbocharged EcoBoost V6 engine, which delivers 365 horsepower at 5,500 rpm and 350 pound-feet of torque at 3,500 rpm.
 Clearly, the definition of "Super High Output" has changed over the years -- the last SHO had just 235 horsepower, while its predecessor made do with 220 ponies.

-The 3.5-liter EcoBoost V-6 also uses twin turbochargers, as opposed to a single unit.
-The reduced size of each turbocharger results in reduced internal inertia, allowing this advanced engine to avoid the "turbo lag" often prevalent in earlier-generation turbocharged vehicles.
+The 3.5-liter EcoBoost V-6 uses twin turbochargers, as opposed to a single unit.
+The reduced size of each turbocharger results in diminished internal inertia, allowing this advanced engine to avoid the "turbo lag" often prevalent in earlier-generation turbocharged vehicles.
 Meanwhile, direct injection delivers smoother engine response and increased fuel economy, which is rated by the EPA at 17 mpg in the city and 25 mpg on the highway.

 The Taurus SHO driveline combines a six-speed 6F55 SelectShift transmission with standard torque-sensing all-wheel-drive.
 The six-speed transmission offers a wide array of gears to enable quick acceleration, yet comfortable high-speed cruising, through a 2.77 to 1 final drive ratio.
 SelectShift provides conventional automatic operation or a manual shift mode that gives the driver complete control via paddle shifters.
 For performance-minded drivers, paddle controls allow "rev-match" downshifts and will hold manually selected gears for precise control.